Health 4013 - Health Promotion Research and Assessment - 3 Credit Hours

 It is rude to talk in class when someone else, either the instructor or another student, is speaking.
 Please be courteous by avoiding idle chatter during class.
 If you must carry on a conversation, please leave the room to do so.

-Dismissing Class
+Starting and Dismissing Class

 Food in the Classroom